Learning in Common

 - Complete an analogous sequence of courses at another institution; or

-- Complete a semester of approved study focused on any subject in a country whose primary language is not English.
+- Complete a semester of approved study focused on any subject in a country whose primary language is not English; or

 To be exempted from the requirement, a student may do one of the following:

-- Attain a score of 600 or higher on the Foreign Language Achievement Test of the CEEB (no course credit given); or
+- Attain a score of 600 or higher on the Modern Language Achievement Test of the CEEB (no course credit given); or

-For students not exempted from study of a foreign language, the Foreign Language Department will suggest an appropriate level of placement based on performance in and number of high school language courses.
-After consultation with the department, students may decide to drop back a maximum of one level from the department's recommended placement.
+For students not exempted from study of a foreign language, the Department of Modern Languages and Literatures will suggest an appropriate level of placement based on performance in and number of high school language courses.
+After consultation with the department, students may decide to drop back a maximum of one level from the department’s recommended placement.

 Students whose primary language is not English may be exempt from the Foreign Language requirement.
-These students must meet with the chair of the Foreign Language Department to arrange for the waiver of this requirement.
+These students must meet with the chair of the Department of Modern Languages and Literatures to arrange for the waiver of this requirement.
 Such a waiver does not carry course credit.